openkylin/systemd/docs/CREDENTIALS.md

    EFI System Partition, which are then picked up by `systemd-stub` and passed to the kernel and ultimately userspace where systemd receives them.
-This is useful to implement secure parameterization of vendor-built and signed initial RAM disks, as userspace can place credentials next to these EFI kernels, and be sure they can be accessed securely from initrd context.
+This is useful to implement secure parameterization of vendor-built and signed initrds, as userspace can place credentials next to these EFI kernels, and be sure they can be accessed securely from initrd context.

 Credentials passed to the system may be enumerated/displayed via `systemd-creds --system`.
 They may also be propagated down to services, via the